 It’s been studied over and over, and proven that practicing gratitude leads to greater happiness.
 It’s one of many good habits that takes up almost no time in your day.
 This is one of many mental health tips that works as a one-off when you’re feeling down.
 But it is even more powerful when practiced every single day.
 And it’s so easy!
 Take a quick moment, RIGHT NOW, and name one thing you’re grateful for.
 (Tell me what it is in the comments below!)

 So there are a few things you can start tracking every day to start living a healthier, happier life!
 The best way to develop these healthy habits is to write everything down every day.
 And I’m here to help with that!
-Click here to get my Daily Healthy Habits Tracker and 20 Daily Wellness Tips.
+Click here to get my Daily Healthy Habits Tracker.
 You can print it out and mark it up or type directly into the PDF!
 Whatever you need to do to make sure your tracker and health tips are always with you, and you’re always using them, will help you start to develop a myriad of healthy habits!Tags: health, mental health, personal development